Ivan Popov (major general)

-Ivan Ivanovich Popov (Иван Иванович Попов; born 30 January 1975) is a former Russian Ground Forces major general who commanded the 58th Combined Arms Army until he was dismissed in July 2023.
+Major General Ivan Ivanovich Popov (Иван Иванович Попов; born 30 January 1975) is a Russian former military officer who commanded the 58th Combined Arms Army from 2022 to 2023.

 Early life and education

 Popov was born on 30 January 1975 in a small farming khutor in the Don steppes, part of Danilovsky District, Volgograd Oblast.
 In his youth Popov aspired to follow in his father's footsteps as a border guard, seeking to enter the Alma-Ata Higher Border Command School, but after the collapse of the Soviet Union Popov applied to and was accepted to the Moscow Higher Military Command School in 1992.

 Military career

 His first assignment after graduation as a platoon commander was to the 56th Air Assault Regiment of the North Caucasus Military District.
 With the 56th, Popov took part in the Second Chechen War.
 Popov graduated from the Combined Arms Academy and was posted to the operational directorate of the North Caucasus Military District headquarters, taking part in the Russo-Georgian War.
 Popov subsequently served at the National Defense Management Center.
 Graduating from the Military Academy of the General Staff in 2015, he was appointed commander of the 33rd Separate Motor Rifle Brigade (Mountain) in Adygea in December of that year.

 By 2017 he commanded the 20th Separate Guards Motor Rifle Brigade of the Southern Military District at Volgograd.
 With a reputation as one of the fastest rising brigade commanders in the Russian Ground Forces, Popov's performance in exercises was noticed by his superiors.
 In September 2017 Popov left the brigade for promotion, and it was rumored that he would become deputy commander of the 49th Combined Arms Army.

 By May 2018, he was chief of staff of the 22nd Army Corps in Crimea, and still held this position in May 2019.